 While this one may sound a bit far fetched, tight clothing (or diapers in the case of babies) applies unwanted pressure on the stomach and may be a possible cause of your baby spitting up clear liquid.

 Make sure that the elastic band isn’t too tight around their waist and that they’re comfortable.
+And make sure to choose the right diaper brand, especially if your baby has sensitive skin.

 6. Trapped air is the enemy